 Everyone has different clothing preferences, and regardless of how many layers you wear, make sure they all contain moisture wicking materials to wick sweat away from the body to keep you dry.
 Stay away from cotton because it holds the moisture and keep you wet which can then cause you to catch a chill.

-A good base layer such as the Odlo Evolution range is a key piece of kit.
+A good base layer is a key piece of kit.
 These are ergonomically designed to move with the body and keep you warm.
 These are composed of synthetic materials and sit directly next to the skin allowing moisture to be effectively wicked away from the body.

 About 40% of your body heat is lost through your head.
 Wearing a hat will help prevent heat loss, so your circulatory system will have more heat to distribute to the rest of the body.